Getting started

 for t in times

-O = ps.rk4(H, O, dt; heisenberg=true, M=M) #preform one step of rk4, keep only M strings
+O = ps.rk4(H, O, dt; heisenberg=true, M=M) # perform one step of rk4, keep only M strings

-O = ps.add_noise(O, noise*dt) #add depolarizingn noise
+O = ps.add_noise(O, noise*dt) # add depolarizing noise

 O = ps.trim(O, M) # keep the M strings with the largest weight